Understanding EMI Shielding in Military Applications: MIL-STD 461 Explained

 • Enclosure shielding protects entire equipment assemblies within conductive barriers

-• Cable shielding prevents signal contamination along power and data lines
+• Cable shielding prevents signal contamination along interconnecting cables and power cables, which are critical paths for EMI

 • Component-level shielding isolates sensitive circuits within larger systems